science64/Orion/README.md

 - 🌈 Syntax highlighting for code snippets 🖌️
 - ⬇️ One-click download for AI-generated code outputs ⚙️
 - 🎛️ Customizable system prompts to tailor responses 🛠️
+- 🌐 Special command for quick and easy language translation tasks
+- 📁 Upload a variety of documents (text, PDF, images, video) to Google Gemini for analysis and processing

 ## API Key Management

-Your API keys are stored locally using `localStorage`, and requests are sent directly to the official provider's API (OpenAI, Anthropic, Google, Groq, Cerebras) without routing through any external proxy, ensuring security and privacy.
+Your API keys are stored locally using `localStorage`, and requests are sent directly to the official provider's API (OpenAI, Anthropic, Google, Groq, Cerebras) without routing through any external proxy.

 ### Free API Keys